 The undergraduate and graduate finance programs at Saint Joseph’s University are flexible, allowing students to develop a curriculum tailored to their specific interests.

-Most students in the Finance Major/Minor (undergraduate) and in the Financial Services M.S. program (graduate) take courses from across the finance curriculum, learning how fundamental financial decision-making tools are used in a variety of applications.
+Most students in the Finance Major/Minor (undergraduate) and in the Master of Science in Finance program (graduate) take courses from across the finance curriculum, learning how fundamental financial decision-making tools are used in a variety of applications.
 This option provides students with a thorough understanding of the theory and practice of financial management, preparing them for job opportunities in a wide range of enterprises.

-Alternatively, students in the Finance Major/Minor (undergraduate) and in the Financial Services M.S. program (graduate) can specialize in the investments area.
+Alternatively, students in the Finance Major/Minor (undergraduate) and in the Master of Science in Finance program (graduate) can specialize in the investments area.
 Our investment courses expose students to the theory, concepts, and practices of security analysis and portfolio construction.
 Courses cover equity and bond valuation, portfolio theory, equilibrium models, technical analysis, market efficiency, asset allocation, mutual fund performance evaluation, and behavioral finance.
 Career opportunities in the investment field include portfolio manager, research analyst, investment/financial advisor, compliance officer, or investor relations specialist.

 Personal Financial Planning

-The Personal Financial Planning Program (Financial Services M.S., online only) prepares students to work in financial services, analyzing, facilitating, and managing financial transactions.
+The Personal Financial Planning Program (Master of Science in Finance, online only) prepares students to work in financial services, analyzing, facilitating, and managing financial transactions.
 Graduates may advance their careers at banks, insurance companies, brokerage companies, and financial planning firms.
 The curriculum can also prepare students to become CFP®-certified*, and use what they learn to counsel clients in setting and achieving financial goals.